cfernald/mu_basecore/PolicyServicePkg/README.md

 a phase of boot.
 See the PolicyInterface header definitions for full list of attributes.

-### Policy Notification Protocols & PPIs

-When a policy is set or updated a PPI or Protocol will be installed with the GUID of the policy.
-Consumers may use this GUID to either set Protocol/PPI notifications, or create a DEPEX dependency so that the consumer is not dispatched until the policy is made available.
-The protocol/PPI will not contain any useful interface and consumers are expected to use the protocol interface to retrieve the policy data after being notified or dispatched.

 ## Policy Interface

 Both the PEI and DXE implementation provide the following interfaces.